 If the operator reaches torque and continues to provide additional force the wrench recognizes that and provides visual feedback by illuminating the raised Fresnel LED on top of the radio housing on the wrench.
-The wrench also sends a message to the Global Series Monitor and the the Global Series Monitor provides visual and auditory feedback telling the operator that the fastener does not meet the required torque values.
+The wrench also sends a message to the Global Series Monitor and the Global Series Monitor provides visual and auditory feedback telling the operator that the fastener does not meet the required torque values.

 We give you both flexibility and control over the error proofing.
 For example, you determine whether or not the process monitor advances the batch count when a fastener is non-compliant.
 You can shape our system to your needs rather than our system dictating what you can and cannot do.

 When a test transducer is pulled to 120% or more of the rated capacity, the Fail Safe Engineering protocol immediately takes over.
-This protocol tells the operator that the transducer has been pulled beyond capacity to the point that it should be checked for accuracy.
-It also guides the operator into next steps.
+This protocol tells the operator that the transducer has been pulled beyond tool capacity to the point that it should be checked for accuracy.
+It also guides the operator to the next steps.
 And, if the operator makes a mistake, the system guides the operator to issue resolution.